rropen/MEC/README.md

 ### Integration Testing

-To use the integration testing, run the app at localhost:3000 with "yarn vite" then run "yarn run cypress open"
+To use the integration testing, run the app at localhost:3000 with `yarn vite` then run `yarn run cypress open`

 ### Component Testing

-To run the components testing run "yarn cypress open-ct"
+To run the components testing run:
+`yarn cypress open-ct`